 - All assignments are due AT THE BEGINNING OF CLASS on the date specified. - Students MAY NOT SUBMIT PAPERS VIA E-MAIL. - 10% WILL BE DEDUCTED FOR EACH SCHOOL DAY A PAPER IS LATE. - PAPERS MORE THAN 2 DAYS LATE WILL NOT BE ACCEPTED.
 EXTENSIONS MAY BE GRANTED IN EXTREME CIRCUMSTANCES, BUT OBVIOUSLY THIS MUST BE NEGOTIATED WITH YOUR INSTRUCTOR.
-IN THE EVENT OF ILLNESS, A DOCTOR'S NOTE MUST BE PROVIDED. - For correct essay presentation format (i.e. title page requirements, pagination, spacing, etc.), see the details specified with each assignment's instructions. - FOLLOW THE MLA GUIDELINES for documentation of research/reference sources.
-(This method of documentation will be discussed in detail during the course.) - ALL ASSIGNMENTS MUST BE TYPED.
+IN THE EVENT OF ILLNESS, A DOCTOR'S NOTE MUST BE PROVIDED. - For correct essay presentation format (i.e. title page requirements, pagination, spacing, etc.), see the details specified with each assignment's instructions. - FOLLOW THE MLA GUIDELINES for documentation of research/reference sources. - ALL ASSIGNMENTS MUST BE TYPED.
 Those papers not conforming to the accepted standards of academic writing will not be graded. - As the writing process is made up of various stages, KEEP ALL WORK PERTAINING TO EACH ASSIGNMENT UNTIL THE COURSE IS OVER.
 This work may be called in for review/assistance at the instructor's discretion.
 (It's extremely wise to keep a back-up copy of each assignment you hand in, either in the form of a photocopy, or a file stored on disk.)